Encryption software: Data in transit

 Data in transit is data that is being sent over a computer network.
 When the data is between two endpoints, any confidential information may be vulnerable.
 The payload (confidential information) can be encrypted to secure its confidentiality, as well as its integrity and validity.

 Often, the data in transit is between two entities that do not know each other - such as in the case of visiting a website.
 As establishing a relationship and securely sharing an encryption key to secure the information that will be exchanged, a set of roles, policies, and procedures to accomplish this has been developed; it is known as the public key infrastructure, or PKI.
 Once PKI has established a secure connection, a symmetric key can be shared between endpoints.
-A symmetric key is preferred to over the private and public keys as a symmetric cipher is much more efficient (uses less CPU cycles) than an asymmetric cipher.
+A symmetric key is preferred over the private and public keys as a symmetric cipher is much more efficient (uses fewer CPU cycles) than an asymmetric cipher.
 There are several methods for encrypting data in transit, such as IPsec, SCP, SFTP, SSH, OpenPGP and HTTPS.